The MGA With An Attitude

 >"I read your response with regard to applying silicone sealant to the spoke nipples, but I'm not so sure of its longevity and integrity.
 Do you have any experience with this?"

-If you read the fine print in the instructions for silicone sealant, they sometimes mention a primer solution.
-This works best on bare metal, not so well over paint.
+Read the fine print in the instructions for silicone sealant, as they sometimes recommend a primer.
 If properly applied on bare metal with the right primer, the sealant is as good as vulcanized rubber (or maybe even better).
 If you put the silicone over dirty paint or rust, all bets are off.